vercel/micro/examples/socket.io-chat-app/README.md

 Chat App with socket.io
 =======================

-Shows how to make use of socket.io with micri, to deploy on now.
+Shows how to make use of socket.io with `micri`, to deploy on now.

 Code adapted from the corresponding tutorial
 [Building a Realtime Chat Webapp, by @notquiteleo](https://zeit.co/docs/examples/chat)